 Know what area of your business to focus on during the program.

-HG: “During MassChallenge, we knew we wanted to focus on our brand, so we picked a mentor that had branding expertise.
-There’s a lot that mentors can bring to the table—connections, expertise—so choose your mentors based on what you’re hoping to gain during the accelerator.”
+For Hanson Grant, founder of an education tool startup called Think Board, creating a more clearly defined company brand was the focus of his accelerator experience.
+“During MassChallenge, we wanted to focus on our brand, so we picked a mentor with branding expertise,” he explained.
+“Mentors can bring a lot to the table—connections, expertise—so choose them based on what you want to gain during the program.”

 Take advantage of your accelerator’s network.